Peter Bance

 Peter Bance, born Bhupinder Singh Bance, is a Sikh historian, author, art collector, antiquarian, and Maharaja Duleep Singh archivist.
 He focuses on correct preservation, restoration, and documentation of Anglo-Punjab history.
+He has written three books on Duleep Singh and his family.

 Biography

 Family background

 Bance's family has its origins in Sialkot district, located in present-day Pakistan.
 His family had immigrated to the United Kingdom in the 1930s.
 His grandfather, from Daska, Sialkot, immigrated to England in 1936.

 Early life

 Bance was born in the United Kingdom as a third-generation British-Sikh.
 Bance was originally a marketing student, however upon a visit to Duleep Singh's grave in Elveden, he became interested in Sikh history.
 Whilst in Thetford, the young Bance was directed to a small museum, which had been started by the son of Duleep Singh.
 Bance became curious whilst visiting the museum and asked the curator questions on if any literature or old records covering Duleep Singh's family can be found, which the curator responded no to.